 Beni invites us to enter the picture and search for the hidden.
 Therefore, he offers the viewer scenes of ancient gates, backyards, shadowed passageways and balconies.
 There, he transmits to the audience his deep feelings of tranquility and peace.

-Beni Gassenbauer was born in 1949 in France and has lived in Jerusalem for forty years.
+Beni Gassenbauer was born in 1949 in France and has lived in Jerusalem for more than forty years.
 He has studied with the best masters and art teachers in Israel.
 He has been selected to participate in numerous International Watercolor Exhibitions and had many solo shows around the world.

 Gassenbauer’s medium is watercolor on paper and he very ably applies transparent layers of paint to create a very rich texture of sharp-focus images.
 He conveys a sense of drama and adventure in his color application, moving a seemingly random but nevertheless deliberate and rich pigment in the water puddle from the pale pinks of the morning light to the deep, dark shadows created by the harsh Mediterranean sun.
 This is Gassenbauer’s magic.
 His tools cannot be more prosaic, but with these simple elements he transforms the paper into a seemingly boundless field of space and light.

 Gassenbauer seduces the viewer to pause and take notice of all the details - a tree, a rock, a wall, or the distant mountains enveloped in the special hue of desert light.
 The sheer accumulation of details gives a sense of energy and animation to the unpeopled compositions.